tadgeobrien/Hive-Monitor/README.md

 # Physical Design Docs
 Thinking this would be any CAD files or drawings.

+# General Design Questions per Sensor or piece.

-# Battery and Solar Requirements
+## Battery and Solar Requirements
 * [LiFePO4 Battery](https://www.amazon.com/LiFePO4-Battery-Miady-Rechargeable-Maintenance-Free/dp/B089VXSBC6/?th=1) similar to this?
 * [Crowd Supply makerPower Solar](https://www.sparkfun.com/products/16352) seems like the right fit.
 Only question is how would it be designed for a lead battery vs. the lithium iron?
 * [SparkFun Sunny Buddy - MPPT Solar Charger](https://www.sparkfun.com/products/12885) Would this work at all?
 Designed for a single cell LiPo battery.
 * May need to have a lenght of cable for powering things.
 Not sure how I would do this.
 Most likely send the power from the panel to the inverter close to the actual sensors.
 (4mm pv cable for solar power.
 It is DC) I think that the distance would be about 20 feet or so for this application.
 Othe concerns would be grounding.

+## Load Cells

+## Temperature and Humidity